 What nutritional therapy is not: a replacement for conventional medicine and does not treat, cure or diagnose.

 I identify possible nutritional imbalances and deficiencies.
 I then prepare a nutritional and lifestyle programme.
 This is tailored to the individual after discussion and analysis.

 I recommend foods and lifestyle changes.
 I teach you about the benefits of nourishing, nutrient-dense foods.
 This is compared to foods that may be blocking your path to wellness.

-Before the first consultation I will ask you to complete a health and nutrition questionnaire and to complete a food diary.
-During the consultation we will review and discuss the questionnaire and food diary.
-I will evaluate your individual needs and develop a personalised, safe and effective nutrition and lifestyle programme.
-Following the consultation I will provide you with a report with the suggested changes along with recipe ideas and fact sheets.
+Before the first consultation you will complete a health questionnaire and a food diary.
+We will review and discuss at the consultation.
+Finally I will develop a personalised, safe and effective nutrition and lifestyle programme.
+You will takeaway:

 - Confusion free, accurate advice on food such as fats, protein and carbohydrates and other nutrients such as antioxidants, vitamins and minerals.

 - Advice on shopping and where to find foods.

 - Store cupboard and fridge list.
 This is especially handy so you can immediately restock cupboards on your next shop.

 - Tips on cooking to make it easy.